 He has conducted ground-breaking cases on designs and brands in the Court of Justice of the European Union, and contested the validity of patents in the European Patent Office (EPO).

 He has over 30 years' experience in IP and is involved in law reform and development through various committees and organisations.
 He is on the Committee of the Intellectual Property Lawyers' Association and has worked in that capacity to inform the government in respect of aspects of the proposed Unified Patents Court.
+He has recently instigated a proposal to introduce a cost-capping scheme in the High Court Shorter Trial Scheme to try to improve access to justice for medium sized companies.

 As a qualified mediator accredited by Centre for Effective Dispute Resolution (CEDR) and the World Intellectual Property Organisation, Gordon also pursues alternative dispute resolution both on behalf of clients and as a mediator.